-Azure Virtual Desktop (AVD) is a popular virtualisation service for desktop environments and app usage.
-It is hosted remotely on Microsoft Azure, making it accessible anywhere with an internet connection.
+Azure Virtual Desktop (AVD) is a fully managed virtualisation service for desktop environments and app usage.
+It is hosted remotely on the Microsoft Azure cloud, making it accessible anywhere with an internet connection.
+Formerly known as Windows Virtual Desktop, this desktop and app virtualization service is a foundational Platform-as-a-Service (PaaS) offering.

 A need for scalable work solutions, including hybrid and home office setups and pure remote usage, increased demand for the Azure Virtual Desktop service.
-Costs scale with appropriate licences and usage, making it affordable for SMEs and larger corporations.
+Azure virtual desktop pricing costs scale with appropriate licences and usage, making it affordable for SMEs and larger corporations.

 What Is Azure Virtual Desktop?

 Azure Virtual Desktop uses its virtual desktop infrastructure to run on the Microsoft Azure platform.
-It provides a scalable, modular, or custom full desktop virtual experience.
-This applies when accessing AVD via an Azure remote app or an HTML5-capable web browser.
+It provides a scalable, modular, or custom full Windows desktop virtual experience.
+This applies when accessing AVD via an Azure remote desktop client or an HTML5-capable web browser (web client).

-Virtual machines are used to create Windows virtual environments – plus Linux OS and other environments are supported, too.
+Virtual machines are used to create Windows virtual environments, plus Linux OS and other environments are supported, too.
+Unlike traditional Remote Desktop Services, AVD is the only service that provides a multi-session Windows 11 and Windows 10 experience.
 Desktop images are either added to AVD or selected from an online virtual image catalogue.
 These provide common desktop environments for users, reducing setup time.
 An individualised virtual desktop is possible for senior personnel, too.

-Various devices, from laptops to desktops to smartphones and tablets, can access an AVD using an Azure virtualisation app or a web browser.
+Various devices, from laptops to desktops to smartphones and tablets, can access an AVD using a Microsoft remote desktop app or a web browser.

 Azure uses Azure Identity Protection and other sophisticated security systems to restrict usage only to those granted access.
-The Azure virtual environment scales effortlessly by creating machines as required and offering multiple geo-location server options to boost uptime.
+The Azure virtual environment scales effortlessly by creating session hosts as required and offering multiple geo-location server options to boost uptime.
+For UK businesses, this includes data residency in UK South and UK West regions to satisfy GDPR requirements.

 For users of Microsoft 365, AVD offers a unified workspace environment with full support for all the apps included with the 365 licences.